 Janie’s initiation into the sexual world via her experience under the pear tree makes her yearn for her own sexual realization, her own true love.
 She compares herself to the pear tree, having "glossy leaves and bursting buds" and seeking her own "singing bees."
 For Janie, on the brink of womanhood, she expects love and sexuality to come hand in hand.
 Which unfortunately isn’t what happens.

 Through pollinated air she saw a glorious being coming up the road.
 In her former blindness she had known him as shiftless Johnny Taylor, tall and lean.
 That was before the golden dust of pollen had beglamored his rags and her eyes.

 In the last stages of Nanny’s sleep, she dreamed of voices.
 Voices far-off but persistent, and gradually coming nearer.
 Janie’s voice.
 Janie talking in whispery snatches with a male voice she couldn’t quite place.
 That brought her wide awake.
 She bolted upright and peered out of the window and saw Johnny Taylor lacerating her Janie with a kiss.
 (2.16-17)

-The experience which the naïve Janie attempts to make her first expression of love, Nanny abhors and turns it into something to be ashamed of.
+The experience that the naïve Janie attempts to make her first expression of love Nanny abhors and turns into something to be ashamed of.
 She sees her Janie acting rashly out of teenage lust and fears for her safety among equally lusty and less scrupulous men.
-Thus, she interprets Johnny Taylor’s kiss as a laceration – something meant to hurt and humiliate Janie.
+Thus, she interprets Johnny Taylor’s kiss as a laceration—something meant to hurt and humiliate Janie.
 To Nanny, sexuality is a dangerous thing.

 "Yeah, Janie, youse got yo’ womanhood on yuh.
 So Ah mout ez well tell yuh whut Ah been savin’ up for uh spell.
 Ah wants to see you married right away."